Hot start to summer and the Midsummer long weekend

 The new season officially arrives this Saturday with the possible first 40°C of the year

 The coast will be very muggy, and sleepless nights will spread to more regions.
 On Sunday, the mercury will drop slightly in some regions, but will rise again on Monday.
 St. John's Bridge was sweltering and fairly sunny, but with afternoon showers and thunderstorms in some areas, ahead of a generally pleasant and warm festival.
-In fact, Friday afternoon saw local but strong thunderstorms in parts of the Pyrenees, Pre-Pyrenees, and the western half, with hail or thunderstorms.
+In fact, Friday afternoon saw local but strong thunderstorms in parts of the Pyrenees, the Pre-Pyrenees, and the western half, with hail or thunderstorms.

 Saturday: peak heat

-The night will once again be sleepless and tropical in many places.
-But as was the case on Friday, along the coast, some lows could be scorching—not falling below 25°C—especially in the city center of Barcelona due to the urban heat island.
-Be careful with the highs on the first official day of summer, as they will add a few degrees overall, and the atmosphere will be scorching.
+Keep an eye on the highs on the first official day of summer, as they will add a few degrees overall, and the atmosphere will be scorching.
 Many temperatures will range between 32°C and 37°C, but locally they will be higher.
 This is the case in the Ponent region, where the first 40°C of the year could be recorded.
 The superheated southerly wind could also push highs above 37°C in the northeast.
-Meteocat has issued intense heat alerts for regions in the west and Girona.
+Meteocat has activated alerts for intense heat in western regions and Girona.

 On the coast, the heat will be very pronounced and heavy, with the sun generally dominating, especially in the morning.
-In the afternoon, clouds will gather in mountain areas as a result of the same heat, bringing showers and occasional thunderstorms in parts of the Pyrenees, Pre-Pyrenees, nearby areas, and inland Valencia.
+In the afternoon, clouds will gather in mountain areas as a result of the same heat, bringing showers and occasional thunderstorms in parts of the Pyrenees, the Pre-Pyrenees, nearby areas, and inland Valencia.
 Showers are not ruled out in other inland areas of Catalonia.
 A strong thunderstorm may occur in the northern Poniente region at dusk.

 Sunday: slight drop in mercury